-AQUATIC SPECIES AT RISK HIGHLIGHTING 5 AQUATIC SPECIES AT RISK IN NEWFOUNDLAND AND LABRADOR WATERS AND HOW WE CAN HELP
+AQUATIC SPECIES AT RISK HIGHLIGHTING 6 AQUATIC SPECIES AT RISK IN NEWFOUNDLAND AND LABRADOR WATERS AND HOW WE CAN HELP

-Cover photo credits: Atlantic Wolffish - Ocean Quest Adventures Leatherback Sea Turtle - Nature Canada North Atlantic Right Whale - Shutterstock Newfoundland and Labrador (NL) has some of the most productive waters in the world and is home to many marine animals.
+Newfoundland and Labrador (NL) has some of the most productive waters in the world and is home to many marine animals.
 Unfortunately, we are seeing declines in our species, some to the extent of being Endangered due to threats like boating activity and marine pollution.
-This guidebook was developed by the Canadian Parks and Wilderness Society - Newfoundland and Labrador Chapter (CPAWS-NL) to provide information on five Aquatic Species at Risk in NL and how we can help recover their populations:
+This guidebook was developed by the Canadian Parks and Wilderness Society - Newfoundland and Labrador Chapter (CPAWS-NL) to provide information on six Aquatic Species at Risk in NL and how we can help recover their populations: